amitsagtani97/Python-Scripts/SpeechToText/README.md

-Speech To Text
+SPEECH TO TEXT

 After running Program

-Give Your voice input,text will get displayed.
+Give Your voice input ,text will get displayed.